-Every Friday morning the whole school meet to celebrate positive behaviour across all year groups.
-During this assembly two children from each class receive a gold award, chosen by the Class Teacher.
+At Emerson Valley, once a week, the whole school meet to celebrate positive behaviour across all year groups.
+During this assembly a child/children from each class receive a gold award, chosen by the Class Teacher.
 Class Teachers share the reasons for the award with the school and children collect a certificate.
 The names of these children are also shared with parents in our weekly newsletter 'Inform' the following week.